Choosing a Pop Top Roof for your Campervan Conversion

-Choosing the right pop top roof brand is hard, mainly because there are so many available on the market.
-We have fitted lots of different types over the years but the brands we stick with are:
+Choosing the right pop top roof brand is hard, mainly because so many are available.
+We have fitted lots of different types over the years, but the brands we stick with are:

 Wildworx will fit pop top roofs onto lots of different base vehicles, for example:

 - VW Caddy

 What’s involved in installing a pop top roof?
 Installing a pop top roof to your campervan is a pretty big job.
 It includes cutting into the fabric of the panel van and then attaching the roof around new supports.

 While it is possible to do this on a self-build project, we don’t recommend it for novice converters.
 Only take on this job if you have good experience with tools:

 - Angle grinder with cutting discs or jigsaw with long blades

 - Electric drill with 3-10mm drill bits